nikolasovilj/home-bin/README.md

 ## TODO:

 - [ ] ```cds``` - like ```cd``` but can change directories that come from stdout
-- [ ] ```has-exif``` - if no arguments are passed, searches current directory for pictures and videos and prints full pathname of those containing EXIF metadata
+- [ ] ```hasExif``` - if no arguments are passed, searches current directory for pictures and videos and prints full pathname of those containing EXIF metadata
+- [ ] ```printAll``` - prints all files from the current directory or specified one, can print files of a certain extension and/or name (regex)